kreikrei/caramel.jl/README.md

 distribute(khazanah, permintaan, trayek, moda, T)
 ```

 using the command `distribute` will read the inputs and find the optimal distribution.
-There are test cases given in the test folder, feel free to add more tests and variations. wml!
+There are test cases given in the test folder, feel free to add more tests and variations.

+Note to self:
+- math program deps => JuMP, Cbc, Clp
+- data reading => CSV, Distances

+wml!